Dormar2/tokenpdf/README.md

   }
 }
 ```
+In this example, the `scale` field scales the token's size.
+The scale is determined by a log-normal distribution around `1.1`, with a standard deviation of `0.1`.
+This provides a more natural variation in token sizes.
+Omitting `scale_rho` will set the scale to a fixed value (`1.1`)

 ---

 ## Global Settings

 Customize the entire output, page, and layout behavior.
-Here’s how to configure global settings.
+Here’s how to configure some global settings.

 #### **1. Output File**
 Specify the name of the PDF file: